Sky Tonight

 80 Sappho will be visible until May, 11, when it will move too close to the Sun.
 During this time, its proximity to the Sun will cause it to disappear from the night sky, making it unobservable for a while.

-Sappho Visibility Timetable on February 19
+Sappho Visibility on March 11

 Sappho Rise and Set Timetable